SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-23-long-covid-biomarkers.md

   is the nucleocapsid protein (from _inside_ the viral envelope).
 - The blue dots are COVID-19 patients who did _not_ exhibit PASC, while the red dots are PASC patients.
-- The __full spike protein keeps popping, up well above the assay limit of detection,__ in the PASC patients.
+- The __full spike protein keeps popping up, well above the assay limit of detection,__ in the PASC patients.
 - Note that they do _not_ see circulating S1 subunit or nucleocapsid in the plasma, but _do_ see the full spike protein.
 This is perhaps a better reason to support the